-Surfers paradise and sandy beaches After your night in Bude your day's walk begins along an easy grassy cliff path from the beaches of Bude.
-You might be lucky enough to spot grey seals from the glorious cliffs at Phillip's Point Nature Reserve.
+After your night in Bude your day's walk begins along an easy grassy cliff path from enough to spot grey seals from the glorious cliffs at Phillip's Point Nature Reserve.
 This section provides you with wide and open views of the Atlantic from high clifftop paths.
 The trail then takes you over the top of Widemouth Bay (pronounced 'Widmouth').
 The path then changes and can be rough in places with a punishing ascent onto Penhalt Cliff between Foxhill Point and Dizzard Point.
 The path eventually winds downhill with some steep descents into Crackington Haven.